The Cheshire and Warrington Traveller Team manages encampments in the Cheshire East, Cheshire West and Chester, and Warrington Borough Council areas.

 - Sections 61, 62, 62A-E, 77 and 78 of the Criminal Justice and Public Order Act 1994.

 - All unauthorised encampments are dealt with by the Cheshire and Warrington Traveller Team (CWTT).
-This is a multi-disciplinary team and has two police officers seconded to it.
+This is a multi-disciplinary team and includes a seconded police officer.

 - If an unauthorised encampment arrives, the council are informed and the site is visited.
 Various checks are made including welfare, cleanliness, disruption to local businesses and obstruction of highways.

-- A decision to allow the encampment to stay for a short time in line with government guidelines and the Cheshire Partnership protocol are be made.
+- A decision to allow the encampment to stay for a short time in line with government guidelines and the Cheshire Partnership protocol can be made.

 - If a decision to evict is made we would seek to negotiate a mutually acceptable deadline for the families to move on without any formal action.